s31frc3/HackNotes/README.md

- HackNotes
+# HackNotes

-This repository contains my personal notes and tricks that I've gathered while working on various machines in the TryHackMe platform.
+This repository contains my personal notes and tricks that I've gathered while working on various machines in the TryHackMe and HackTheBxo platforms.
 These notes serve as a guide for penetration testing and help me document my progress and findings.

 Please note that these notes are a work in progress, and I'll be continuously adding more content as I progress through the challenges and machines.